brunoasm/varKoder/README.md

 ## Installing dependencies

-All python packages required to run `varKoder` can be installed with anaconda (see instructions below for Linux and Mac).
+Python packages required to run `varKoder` can be installed with anaconda (see instructions below for Linux and Mac).

 It also uses a few external programs:
  - [fastp](https://github.com/OpenGene/fastp)